tosi-n/Stroke-CPM/README.md

 #### Class Imbalance

+To predict the minoritty class in stroke, the train set data is expose to SMOTE package inorder to use K-Nearest Neighbour for predicting miority class

 ``` r
 ## Smote : Synthetic Minority Oversampling Technique To Handle Class Imbalancy In Binary Classification
 # balanced.data <- SMOTE(Class ~., dresstrain, perc.over = 4800, k = 5, perc.under = 1000)